angeldollface/mandys-house/documentation/installation.markdown

 ### INSTALL MANDY VIA A SCRIPT (FOR NON-64-BIT SYSTEMS)

-Installing Mandy is simple!
 Run one of the commands below for your platform to download a script that will install Mandy.

 - Run this command in a Powershell session with administrator privileges if you are running on a Windows 32-bit system: